Adriancusniriuc/Project-02-CrimeCheck/readme.md

 </ol>

 **<h2>Brief</h2>**
-The app much consume a public API, have several components (at least one classical and one functional) and include a router - with several "pages".
+The app consumes a public API, have several components (at least one classical and one functional) and include a router - with several "pages".

 **<h2>Deployment</h2>**